fun-redoc/watchlist/README.md

 - generally add abort controller everywhere there is access to fech api, especially in useEffect hooks with abort return (YFinPRovider.tsx)

 # DONE
+- WealthApp: fetch chart data and paint it with d3 . linechart, timeseries
 - fetch quote requests
 - Wealth List "kind unknown" why? and fix it (WatchApp lien 72)
 - yfinance api may send an error branch, handle this approppriatelly